POST DECREE MODIFICATION

 A modification can be beneficial if your circumstances have changed since the finalization of your divorce.
 Some examples may include:

-Other developments, which may justify a post decree modification, include:
+Other developments, that may justify a post-decree modification, include:

 Which Parts Of Your Divorce Decree Can Be Modified?

 At Littman Family Law, we are committed to assisting you to achieve your goals.
-We have helped many clients successfully modify spousal support, parenting time, child support and decision-making.
-Our attention to detail and thorough understanding of divorce law allows you to address difficult issues regarding your post-decree situations.
+We have helped many clients successfully modify spousal support, parenting time, child support, and decision-making.
+Our attention to detail and thorough understanding of divorce law allow you to address difficult issues regarding your post-decree situations.
 Send us an email or call our Denver office at 303-832-4200 to schedule a consultation.

 Littman Family Law and Mediation Services